pavanmishra/cup/README.md

 > expelliarmus

-`dispel` lets you write applications as you have been doing all along in web.py
+`dispel` lets you write applications as you have been doing all along in web.py.
+Hysterical, maybe.

 ```python
 import dispel